HMS Flamborough (1707): War with Spain

 By the late 1730s hostilities appeared imminent between Britain and Spain and the British Admiralty had concerns regarding the security of settlements along the Carolina and Georgia coasts.
 On 11 June 1739 Admiralty orders were issued for a six-vessel squadron, including Flamborough, to "protect the said settlements ... by taking, burning or otherwise destroying the ships, vessels or boats which the Spaniards may employ thereon."
 Flamborough thereupon left her New York station for the Carolinas, arriving ahead of the declaration of war with Spain in October.

 Her first wartime service was in May 1740 when she anchored in the mouth of the St Johns River to protect the disembarkation of British troops assigned to the Siege of St. Augustine.
 In 1742 she came under the command of Captain Joseph Hamar, with orders to patrol between Georgia and the Bahamas.
 In June she briefly engaged Spanish vessels near St. Augustine, Florida, driving several enemy vessels aground before being forced to retreat towards St. Simons Island.
 The engagement cost Flamborough seventeen of her crew.

 Returning in August she was part of a five-vessel squadron under the overall command of Sir Thomas Frankland, assigned to lure the Spanish into battle off St. Augustine, but was never directly engaged.
 In October she returned to British waters off the Carolinas, anchoring off Hobcaw alongside HMS Rose.
 While in Hobcaw she lost three men to desertion, replacing them with seamen impressed from local merchant craft.

 The ship was struck by lightning in early January 1743, suffering heavy damage to her fore and main masts.
 She was put in dock in Charleston, during which fourteen of her crew were transferred to HMS Rye under the command of Captain Charles Hardy.
 By mid-year she was fit to return to sea, proving her capacity with the capture of French privateer La Vendre off South Carolina on 14 October.

 In late October 1743 she was joined in Charleston by the larger and more heavily armed HMS Looe, whose captain Ashby Utting assumed overall command of the Carolinas naval squadron.
 Hamar remained aboard Flamborough as commander and the ship stayed in service off South Carolina until 1 June 1745, when she returned to England.
 Hamar was transferred to the command of her eventual replacement, the 40-gun HMS Adventure which arrived in Charleston harbour on 10 July 1747.

 On arrival in England Flamborough was relocated to Woolwich Dockyard for major repairs.
 Works began in January 1746 and lasted for five months at a cost of £4,624.
 She was recommissioned in April 1746 under Captain Jervis Porter and put back to sea in May for cruising and patrol along the English coast.
 Throughout 1747 she engaged and captured five French privateers – Le Chasseur in June, Le Roi David and Le Louis Quinzième in July, L'Alexandre in October and Le Ricaud in December.
-Both Le Roi David and Le Loius Quinzième were subsequently purchased by Admiralty, with prize money paid to Flamborough's crew.
+Both Le Roi David and Le Louis Quinzième were subsequently purchased by Admiralty, with prize money paid to Flamborough's crew.